Program and speakers

 Mikael Kamber: Conference Moderator

-We have picked the best possible moderator for a conference on happiness at work.
-Mikael is a news anchor on the TV2 evening news and is also the author of the book “We’re at our best when we’re happy” and has a deep knowledge of happiness at work.
+We have picked the best possible moderator for any conference on happiness at work.
+Mikael is a news anchor on the TV2 evening news in Denmark and the author of the book “We’re at our best when we’re happy” and has a deep knowledge of happiness at work.

-Mikael will guide us through the day and keep us on schedule.
-He says “I believe in spreading happiness and passion everywhere” and that’s exactly what he’s promised to do as our conference moderator.
+Mikael believes in “spreading happiness and passion everywhere” and that’s exactly what he’s promised to do as our conference moderator.

 What are the most important current trends in workplace happiness?
 What are businesses and employees focusing on and how can we best address these issues?